Restorative Engagement program

 On this page

-The RE program was mandated through the Canadian Armed Forces-Department of National Defence Sexual Misconduct Class Action Final Settlement.
-The program was designed and developed by the SMSRC.
+The Restorative Engagement (RE) Program was mandated through the Canadian Armed Forces-Department of National Defence Sexual Misconduct Class Action Final Settlement.

 Program development and implementation

-A dedicated RE program team within the SMSRC designed and developed the program in collaboration with:
+A dedicated RE Program team within the Sexual Misconduct Support and Resource Centre (SMSRC) designed and developed the program in collaboration with:

-The SMSRC officially launched the RE program in its initial operating capability (IOC) on November 15, 2021.
-During this phase, the program contacted a small group of class members to participate.
-In January 2022, the first groups of Defence representatives began working in cohorts with restorative practitioners to prepare for and support engagements with class members.
-This was the first of several rounds of engagements that will continue until 2026.
+We began by consulting with the community we serve, on what they needed in a restorative engagement program.
+We officially launched the RE Program in its initial operating capability (IOC) on November 15, 2021.
+The program contacted a small group of class members to participate.
+In January 2022, the first groups of Defence representatives began working in cohorts with restorative practitioners to develop the knowledge and skills needed to engage with class members and translate what they learned into meaningful action for culture change.
+The program has continued to bring together Defence representatives to meet the CMs needs for engagements and to learn from them, and the activities are expected to continue into 2026.

 Program team